nitishmaxQA/Nitish-Kumar/README.md

 This project is a cross-platform **UI and API test automation framework** designed for **iOS/Android mobile applications** and **REST APIs**.
 It follows the **Page Object Model (POM)** design pattern to ensure better maintainability, scalability, and readability.
+The test class performs test on Amazon android App, searching iPhone16 and verifying price of product from search results.

 ##  Setup